Placeholder-Software/Dissonance/docs/Tutorials/UsingIMicrophoneSubscriber.md

             // Otherwise, check that the format has not changed.
 A change here
             // indicates a bug!
             else if (!_format.Equals(format))
+                throw new InvalidOperationException(
+                    "Format was changed " +
-                throw new InvalidOperationException("Format was changed without a call to reset!");
+                    "without a call to reset!"
+                );

             // Copy all of the data into the _transferBuffer. for (var i = 0; i < buffer.Count; i++)